zwawrzaszek/tech-portfolio/docs/about.md

 title: About
 ---

+I am currently attending GHC20 (Grace Hopper Celebration 2020).
+I began this portfolio in a workshop and it is the greatest idea ever!
 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you might include:

 1. Your current position
-1. Organizations you're involved with
+2. Organizations you're involved with
-1. Your personal and professional values
+3. Your personal and professional values
-1. Hobbies or fun facts
+4. Hobbies or fun facts

 Write it in first (I) or third (Your Name Here) person.